marcinky/CS362-S2019/projects/marcinky/README.md

 #Yvonne Marcinko, marcinky
-This is the group's FinalProject-PartA submission!
+This is my assignment-5 submission!